 Activities & Events

 The Preserve is named for Fremont Older, a noted San Francisco newspaper editor who, together with wife Cora, owned a portion of the Preserve for 60 years.
 Their home known as "Woodhills", once a gathering place for personalities of the day, has been leased to a private party and restored.
 It is listed on the National Register of Historic Places.
 The house and garden are not open to the public.
+While tours of the property have been offered in the past, there are no upcoming plans for tours at this time.

 In 1975, Midpen purchased the property and the house was scheduled for demolition.
 Mort and Elaine Levine, local newspaper publishers, wanted to see the journalistic legacy of Fremont Older and "Woodhills" preserved.
 The District Board voted and approved a long-term lease with the Levines who absorbed the cost of the home’s restoration, which was completed in 1979.
 The Levine family still lives at "Woodhills."